Hiking Tour - A Secret Trail from Scharnitz

 A lack of hikers on the trail leads to more wildlife to be discovered.

-And it is an exciting technical challenge, in regards to its steepness, as well as the navigational challenges, allowing even relatively experienced hikers to test themselves.
+And it is an exciting technical challenge, in regards to its steepness and the navigational challenges, allowing even relatively experienced hikers to test themselves.

 After a few meters on thick leaves, you will be able to spot the first red dots on stones and trees.
 Those are used all over the alps to mark hiking trails and mark this particular trail as well.
-However, they are probably not maintained on this specific route, as more than once during my ascent, I had to search quite extensively until I found the next one.
-The path is, at least in the lower sections always recognizable as such so it is easy to follow, even if you can not spot the next marking.
+However, they are probably not maintained on this specific route, as more than once during my ascent, and I had to search extensively until I found the next one.
+At least in the lower sections, the path is always recognizable as such, so it is easy to follow, even if you can not spot the next marking.

 Also, quite suddenly, the path gets a lot steeper.
 At times you now have the cross gravel fields, which is at this steepness quite a challenge.
 Also, the landscape turns.
 Through the trees, you can see the sheer stone walls of the Brunnsteinkopf, and all around you, the trees get thinner, and smaller until they suddenly reveal the first genuinely great view in an easterly direction.
-Now you can see the Isar and Karwendelbach beneath, as well as many peaks of the Karwendel Mountain Range.
-At around 1300 m of elevation, the slope of the mountain is now so steep, and the surface so rocky that trees will no longer grow here, even if you are well below the actual tree-border.
+Now you can see the Isar and Karwendelbach beneath and many peaks of the Karwendel Mountain Range.
+At around 1300 m of elevation, the mountain's slope is now so steep, and the surface so rocky that trees will no longer grow here, even if you are well below the actual tree-border.
 Even mountain pines, usually abundant on the slopes of the Karwendel are sparse here and confined to the somewhat less steep sections of the wall.

 This also means that from now on, there is no protection from the sun.
 And you are standing on the eastern slope of the mountain, with no protection against the rising sun.
 Therefore, I would recommend bringing enough sunscreen.
 The character of the path also changes.
 It now feels like climbing a steep staircase, from rock to rock to rock.
-It never gets steep enough to necessitate the usage of your hands, however to some, it might be uncomfortably close to that point.
+It never gets steep enough to necessitate the usage of your hands, however to some, it might get uncomfortably close to that point.
 And, with some short exceptions, the grade never really lets off.
-So you should have the sure-footedness and un-afraidness of heights required to master this section on two legs, or else you will be crawling for a very long time.
-Time and time again, small fields of gravel need to be traversed, and especially on those, it can turn to quite a challenge to find the next red dot.
-Although I was always successful at all times, even if it might have taken me a few minutes.
+So it would help if you had the sure-footedness and un-afraidness of heights required to master this section on two legs, or else you will be crawling for a very long time.
+Time and time again, small gravel fields need to be traversed, and especially on those, it can turn to quite a challenge to find the next red dot.
+However, I was always successful at all times, even if it might have taken me a few minutes.

 The descent is long, although in my opinion not spectacular enough to warrant a detailed description.
 It is a very well maintained hiking trail, and plenty of this type exist in the Karwendel region, but we after all just discovered one of the hidden gems, so it rightfully feels a little underwhelming.
 Only at one point during the descent, at about 1190 m of elevation, there is another point of interest.
 Here the so-called Leitersteig connects to the trail, and while following it would lead us entirely in the wrong direction I recommend to take the detour the bridge over the Sulziklamm.
 This spectacular suspension bridge is only a few meters away from the intersection.